SMS Dresden (1907): Battle of Coronel

-Early on the morning of 1 November, Spee took his squadron out of Valparaiso, steaming at 14 kn south toward Coronel.
+Early on the morning of 1 November, Spee took his squadron out of Valparaíso, steaming at 14 kn south toward Coronel.
 At around 16:00, Leipzig spotted the smoke column from the leading British cruiser.
 By 16:25, the other two ships had been spotted.
 The two squadrons slowly closed the distance, until the Germans opened fire at 18:34, at a range of 10400 m.
 The German ships engaged their opposite numbers, with Dresden firing on Otranto.
 After Dresden's third salvo, Otranto turned away; the Germans claimed a hit that caused a fire, though Otranto reported taking no damage.
 Following Otrantos departure, Dresden shifted her fire to Glasgow, which was also targeted by Leipzig.
 The two German cruisers hit their British opponent five times.

 At around 19:30, Spee ordered Dresden and Leipzig to launch a torpedo attack against the damaged British armored cruisers.
 Dresden increased speed to position herself off the British bows, and briefly spotted Glasgow as she was withdrawing, but the British cruiser disappeared in the haze and gathering darkness.
 Dresden then encountered Leipzig; both ships initially thought the other was hostile.
 Dresden's crew was loading a torpedo when the two ships confirmed each other's identity.
 By 22:00, Dresden and the other two light cruisers were deployed in a line that searched unsuccessfully for the British cruisers.
 Dresden had emerged from the battle completely unscathed.